 I started with the perfect curriculum, and a less than perfect first day, but ultimately felt that this would be the fall I would not have a melt down.
-And then I lost the nursing care.
+And then I lost nursing care for my more severely disabled son.
 But, I’m not panicking, too much.
-In the past, I couldn’t set priorities because I felt it all had to get done a certain way (i.e. by me and right now.)
+In the past, I couldn’t set priorities or use a downloadable planner designed by someone else because I felt it all had to get done a certain way (i.e. by me and right now.)
 Of course nothing got finished to my satisfaction which added to my exasperation.
 But now, for some reason, I’ve been able to set aside activities, curricula and projects that I accept can’t happen, even if I love them, and moved on.
 (It’s not you Sequential Spelling, it’s me!
 I just can’t commit!)

 Given out families current situation, I did not think for one iota that I could devote myself entirely to the Docket.
 But, just for fun, I thought I would print it out and try to crow bar my day onto the Docket’s blank canvas.
 Below is the result.
 (Disclaimer: No children were harmed during the use of this Docket.
 Your results may vary.)

 Do I really have such ugly handwriting?
 Seeing this is like hearing my own voice in a movie.
 Ugh.
 Anyway, I wanted to fill in the sections with my goals for the day, but I had this nagging feeling once I committed anything hopeful to the page, the chance of it materializing instantly became zilch.
 Plus, I’m pretty sure Teddy’s crying got louder the more words I wrote.

 Here’s a glance at the upper left corner.
 I honestly like Tsh’s choice of fonts and page layout.
 If I didn’t write on it, the Docket would look great hanging on my wall.
 Just possessing this downloadable planner seems to suggest ‘hip mom with her act together.’
 And I really want to be hip.